-This study was supported by Blood Cancer UK (14025, A.G.R.), the Medical Research Council [MR/N017994/1, A.G.R.], the British Society of Haematology (A.G.R.) and Cancer Research UK King's Health Partners Centre at King's College London (C604/A25135) and CRUK City of London Centre Award [CTRQQR-2021/100004].
+This study was supported by Blood Cancer UK (14025 to AGR), the Medical Research Council (MR/N017994/1, project reference 1820702), the British Society of Haematology (to AGR), Cancer Research UK King's Health Partners Centre at King's College London (C604/A25135), and the CRUK City of London Centre Award (CTRQQR-2021/100004).
 The work also received research support from Roche Glycart AG and Bristol-Myers Squibb as part of research collaborations.
-We thank Riccardo Dalla-Favera for providing the $\text{I}\mu\text{HABc/6}$ mouse model.
+This work was supported by the Francis Crick Institute, which receives its core funding from Cancer Research UK (CC2078), the UK Medical Research Council (CC2078), and the Wellcome Trust (CC2078).
+We thank Riccardo Dalla-Favera for providing the IgHABcl6 mouse model.
 We thank the Nikon Imaging Facility at King's College London.
-We would like to thank David Kuo, Brian Fox and Eric Olson for RNA-seq bioinformatic analysis.
-Giulia Morlino for murine tissue support.
-Alka Saxena, Pawan Dhami and Michelle Kleeman for their support at the Flow Cytometry and Genomics Core Facilities.
+We would like to thank David Kuo, Brian Fox, and Eric Olson for RNA-Seq bioinformatic analysis; Giulia Morlino for murine tissue support; and Alka Saxena, Pawan Dhami, and Michelle Kleeman for their support at the Flow Cytometry and Genomics Core Facilities.
+We thank Patricia Ramsay for helpful discussions.
 We thank the NHS Research Scotland Greater Glasgow and Clyde Biorepository for ethically approved access to lymphoma tissues for this research.
-This research was also supported by the National Institute for Health and Care Research (NIHR) Biomedical Research Centre based at Guy's and St Thomas' NHS Foundation Trust and King's College London and/or the NIHR Clinical Research Facility.
+This research was also supported by the National Institute for Health and Care Research (NIHR) Biomedical Research Centre based at Guy's and St. Thomas' NHS Foundation Trust and King's College London and/or the NIHR Clinical Research Facility.
 Figure schematics were created with BioRender.